psrc/urbansim2/data/conversion/README.md

 ## Conversion scripts

 To convert Opus cache into an urbansim-2 hdf5 file, run the script ``cache_to_hdf5.py`` with the first argument being the cache directory and the second argument being the name of the output file.
-For example, to convert the baseyear cache from modelsrv3, do:
+For example, to convert the baseyear cache from modelsrv8, do:

 ```
 python cache_to_hdf5.py //MODELSRV8/d$/opusgit/urbansim_data/data/psrc_parcel/base_year_2014_inputs/urbansim2_cache/2014 psrc_base_year_2014.h5
 ```
-To convert Opus estimation cashe to urbansim-2 estimation hdf5 file, run the script ''cache_to_hf5.py'' with the first argument being the cache directory, the second argument being the name of the output file, the third argument being a *list of years and the final argument being a flag to create an estimation data set.
+To convert Opus estimation cashe to urbansim-2 estimation hdf5 file, run the script ''cache_to_hf5.py'' with the first argument being the estimation cache directory, the second argument being the name of the output file, and the final argument being a flag to create an estimation data set.
-For exmaple, to convert estimation cache on modelrv3.
+For exmaple, to convert estimation cache on modelrv8, do:
-*the list of years is to identify the folders which store certain estimation datasets, for now always use ["2000", "2009", "2014"]
-do:

 ```
-python estimation_cache_to_hdf5.py //MODELSRV8/d$/opusgit/urbansim_data/data/psrc_parcel/base_year_2014_inputs/urbansim2_estimation_cache psrc_estimation_data.h5 ["2000", "2009", "2014"] --is-estimation
+python estimation_cache_to_hdf5.py //MODELSRV8/d$/opusgit/urbansim_data/data/psrc_parcel/base_year_2014_inputs/urbansim2_estimation_cache/2014 psrc_estimation_data.h5 --is-estimation
 ```

 To check what was put into the hdf5 file, you can run